astriaorg/astria/crates/astria-grpc-mock/README.md

 There are two ways of mounting a `Mock` to a server:

 1. `Mock::mount()` - This is the simplest way of mounting the mock, simply mounting the mock to the server.
-The mock will be verified once the `MockServer` is dropped, panicking if it did not receive an expected number of requests or if there were any bad responses from the `Mock`.
+The mock will be verified once the `MockServer` is dropped or manually verified, panicking if it did not receive an expected number of requests or if there were any bad responses from the `Mock`.
 2. `Mock::mount_as_scoped()` - This method is best used if you want to evaluate the outcome of a `Mock` before shutting down the server.
 It returns a `MockGuard`, which can be eagerly evaluated by calling `MockGuard::wait_until_satisfied()`.
 Otherwise